Low Income/Simple Living as War Tax Resistance

 Is it possible to earn as much money as you would like and then donate enough to charity that you no longer owe income tax?
 In general, no.

-For one thing, the tax deduction for charitable giving is typically limited to 50% of your adjusted gross income (for some charities, the number is lower — 20% or 30%; Congress has been known to temporarily lift these limits, for instance to encourage charitable giving after Hurricane Katrina in 2005).
+For one thing, the tax deduction for charitable giving is typically limited to 60% of your adjusted gross income (for some charities, the number is lower).
+Congress has been known to temporarily lift this limit, for instance to encourage charitable giving after Hurricane Katrina in 2005, or during the pandemic of 2020–21.
 IRS Publication 526, Charitable Contributions, has more details.

 And because you subtract your itemized deductions after you calculate your adjusted gross income, you cannot lower your adjusted gross income by donating money to charity.
 For this reason, additional charitable deductions will not help you qualify for any tax credits that require you to have a lower adjusted gross income (like the Retirement Savings Tax Credit).